apiato/documentation/docs/miscellaneous/tasks-scheduling.md

 ### App Setup

-First you need to create some commands, that needs to be scheduled.
+First you need to create some commands that needs to be scheduled.
-They can be created in the Containers `(app/Containers/{container-name}/UI/CLI/Commands)` or in the Ship (`app/Ship/Commands`).
+They can be created in the Containers `(app/Containers/{section-name}/{container-name}/UI/CLI/Commands)` or in the Ship (`app/Ship/Commands`).
 See the [Commands Page](../optional-components/commands).

 Once you have your command ready, go to `app/Ship/Kernels/ConsoleKernel.php` and start adding the commands you need